MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/release-notes/january-2025.md

 All existing 8.0 major version servers are upgraded to 8.0.40 minor version

-To check your engine version, run `SELECT VERSION();` command at the MySQL prompt, or run the following command in the Azure Cloud Shell:
+To check your engine version, run `SELECT VERSION();` command at the MySQL prompt, or run the following command in the Azure CLI:

 ```bash
 az mysql flexible-server show --resource-group {resource group name} --name {server name} --query "fullVersion"